Can I Use Windex to Clean Solar Panels?

 2. Surfactants Leave a Residue Film

 Windex and similar cleaners contain surfactants (cleaning agents).
-Unlike pure water, these don’t fully evaporate — they leave a microscopically thin film on the glass surface.
+Unlike pure water, these don’t fully evaporate.
+They leave a thin film on the glass surface.

 This film:

-- Has slightly higher surface energy than clean glass — dust particles adhere more readily
+- Has slightly higher surface energy than clean glass — dust particles stick more readily

 - Creates a “sticky” layer that accelerates soiling between cleans